 Add the wet ingredients (2 Tablespoons milk, 1 egg and 1 teaspoon vanilla).

 Beat on high speed until well combined.

-In another bowl, combine 1½ cups quick-cooking rolled oats, 1 cup all-purpose or measure-for-measure gluten free flour, ½ teaspoon each of baking soda and baking powder, and ¼ teaspoon salt.
+In another bowl, whisk 1½ cups quick-cooking rolled oats, 1 cup flour, ½ teaspoon each of baking soda and baking powder, and ¼ teaspoon salt.

 When measuring dry ingredients, use a dry measure cup of the appropriate size.